zarf-dev/proposals/0051-v1beta1-schema/README.md

 The `.gen` extension will be used to easily discern between generated and included packages.
 It will also make it simple to ignore these files within Git repositories.
 When `zarf package create`, or any other relevant command, is run on a directory, it will first look for a `zarf.yaml`, then fall back to a `zarf.gen.yaml`.

 `zarf dev template` will have logic to follow local component imports.
 For any entry in `.import.local` whose `path` points to a file called `<base>.tpl.yaml`, Zarf will template the `<base>.tpl.yaml` file and rewrite the entry to `<base>.gen.yaml`.
-Users that prefer to template in separate steps may set their import path entries to `<base>.gen.yaml` directly.
+Users who prefer to template in separate steps may set their import path entries to `<base>.gen.yaml` directly.
 Zarf will template imports after the current file is finished templating, so a user will be able to template a value into an entry of `.import.local` and Zarf will template the resulting file.

 Package templates will be required to have a value; otherwise the command will fail.